 - Instant on: Again, similar to a mobile smartphone, Snapdragon devices can be turned on almost instantaneously with a push of a button--there is no need to boot the operating system like a traditional PC.

-However, while the benefits of Snapdragon processors for devices running Windows 10 S are compelling, there are also several drawbacks to consider.
+However, while the benefits of Snapdragon processors for devices running Windows 10 in S mode are compelling, there are also several drawbacks to consider.
 These Snapdragon limitations include:

-- Lack of drivers: Drivers for hardware, peripherals, games, and applications must be developed and deployed specifically for a platform running a Snapdragon processor in combination with Windows 10 S. While there are many benefits available with such devices, they are still part of a niche market, and drivers may not always be readily available.
+- Lack of drivers: Drivers for hardware, peripherals, games, and applications must be developed and deployed specifically for a platform running a Snapdragon processor in combination with Windows 10 in S mode.
+While there are many benefits available with such devices, they are still part of a niche market, and drivers may not always be readily available.

 - Windows 10: Fast-charging PCs using Galaxy S8 Snapdragon chip out this year (TechRepublic)